DanielGovrin/Predicting-Scratch-Dies-on-Wafer-using-UNet/README.md

-# Predicting-Scratch-Dies-on-Wafer-using-UNet
+# Description:

-This repository contains my implementation of a UNet-based model for predicting whether a given die on a wafer map belongs to a scratch or not.
-The model is trained using labeled data that includes information about individual dies from multiple wafers.
+This repository contains the code and implementation of a scratch prediction model using the UNet architecture.
+The model is designed to accurately predict whether a given die on a wafer belongs to a scratch or not.
+It leverages wafer maps, including information such as the wafer name, die coordinates, and indicators of good or scratch dies.

 # Key Features:

+Utilizes the UNet architecture for effective image segmentation and scratch prediction.
+Trained on a labeled dataset consisting of wafer maps and associated scratch annotations.
+Provides a reliable prediction of whether a die belongs to a scratch or not.
+Handles the identification of both good and scratch dies on the wafer.

+# The code performs the following steps:

-Loads and preprocesses the wafer data from a provided zip file.
+Loads the data from a zip file containing the wafer and test data.
-Provides an exploratory data analysis of the dataset, including the number of unique wafers and absent values.
-Generates scratch banks for wafer images by grouping and analyzing the scratch dies.
-Prepares test wafer images by converting die information into image arrays.
+Preprocesses the wafer data, including grouping by wafer name, checking for absent values, and visualizing scratch die counts.
+Constructs a scratch bank dictionary to store scratch banks associated with each wafer size.
+Preprocesses the test data, setting corresponding pixels to white for bad dies.
+Splits the dataset into training and validation sets using a specified test size.
-Implements a UNet-based model for scratch prediction, using a simple UNet architecture with convolutional and pooling layers.
+Implements the UNet model architecture using TensorFlow and Keras.
-Trains the model using the prepared dataset and evaluates it using dice loss and dice coefficient metrics.
+Compiles the model with the Adam optimizer and a custom dice loss function.
-Facilitates the prediction of scratch dies on test wafer images.
+Trains the model on the training data for a specified number of epochs.
+The scratch prediction model presented in this repository is applicable in the semiconductor industry, aiding in the early detection and prevention of manufacturing defects.
+By accurately identifying scratch dies, it contributes to improved yield and quality control.